You may be thinking about taking a vacation – your family probably wants you to take a few days off of work.

-- The leader at the top knows how to build top performing teams that achieves profitable results while he or she comfortably takes a vacation when needed – no sweat.
+- The leader at the top knows how to build top-performing teams that achieve profitable results while he or she comfortably takes a vacation when needed – no sweat.

 Which one are you?
-What adjustments do you need to take to keep your work results going while you are gone?
+What adjustments do you need to make to keep your work results going while you are gone?